Lymphedema

 Maintenance Phase

-We recommend purchasing two garments since you must wear them daily.
-Owning two will allow time to wash them.
-Until you receive your compression garment, you’ll attend three to five weekly sessions for continued compression wrapping to maintain your gains.
+Until you receive your compression garment, you will attend three to five weekly therapy sessions for continued compression wrapping.
 Once you return your garment, we will discharge you from therapy.

 Contact for Information & Support